timeyyy/apptools/README.rst

 - put data files in correct location
 - set permissions on files
 - setup manifest files
-- constants such as your name saved in one place
+- constants such as your app name saved in one place
 - uploading error logs to server, setup logging with sensible defaults
 - define system tray, title bar, global hotkeys
 - easy to use config file for system info